 Forked repositories

 Following the spirit of DVCS, each of us forks the repositories from Github to her/his own account.
-We can work on new or ongoing features on our own forks and when we feel it is ready or whenever we want feedback from the rest of the team, and then we can open a pull request towards the respective ARGO repository.
+We can work on new or ongoing features on our own forks and when we feel it is ready or whenever we want feedback from the rest of the team, we can open a pull request towards the respective ARGO repository.

 Useful information: